Engage your learners with a Google Interactive activity designed to build skill with possessive nouns.

 What are Possessive Nouns?

 By definition, a possessive noun is any noun that shows possession or ownership.
-These nouns are created by adding an ‘s or ‘ to the end of a noun, followed by the object being possessed.
-The concept of possessives is fairly straightforward, and most adults have no trouble grasping it.
+These nouns are created by adding an ʼs or ʼ after a noun.
+The object being possessed then follows.
+The concept of possessives is fairly straightforward and most adults have no trouble grasping it.
 However, young learners often struggle with possessives more than any other grammatical concept.

-This Google Slides Interactive activity is designed to give young learners the opportunity to practice and build skills with possessive nouns.
-They will sort, write, click, drag, and drop their way to possessive noun mastery.
+This Google Slides Interactive activity is designed to give young learners the opportunity to practise and build skill with possessive nouns.
+They sort, write, click, drag, and drop their way to possessive noun mastery!

 Through this activity, students will correctly use ʼs and sʼ to indicate ownership in their writing.